-Gloo Edge Port Reference
+Gloo Gateway Port Reference

 This document is specific to the pods and services deployed in a Kubernetes environment.
-Deploying Gloo Edge using the HashiCorp stack is also supported, and the port mappings and services should be the same.
+Deploying Gloo Gateway using the HashiCorp stack is also supported, and the port mappings and services should be the same.

-Gloo Edge Open-source
+Gloo Gateway Open-source

 What’s included